-426 Responses Coding Themes

-The study shows that there is a shortage of labour which is caused by a mismatch of skills, lack of training & retraining and ageing population?
-Yes, there is indeed a shortage of labour in the Clothing and Textile Sector as many companies are moving for more automated equipment and require higher level skills for more competitiveness.
-An upgrade in skills is therefore important as the C&T sector will require lesser lower skills jobs although the sector remains a labour intensive one.
-However, the Mauritian workforce does not want to do low skills job as the younger are more educated and not willing to take lower skills jobs.
-Also it is important to add that many companies do rely on foreign labour for manual jobs such as machinists.
+Question/Topic Responses Coding Themes The study shows Yes, there is indeed a shortage of labour in Labour shortage that there is a the Clothing and Textile Sector as many shortage of labour companies are moving for more Need for automation which is caused by automated equipment and require higher Labour shortages a mismatch of skills, level skills for more competitiveness.
+An Concern about local workers not in the C&T sector lack of training & upgrade in skills is therefore important as willing to do lowers skills jobs retraining and the C&T sector will require lesser lower ageing population? skills jobs although the sector remains a Younger generation more labour intensive one.
+However, the educated and not willing to take Mauritian workforce does not want to do lower skill jobs low skills job as the younger are more educated and not willing to take lower Companies' reliance on foreign skills jobs.
+Also it is important to add that labour. many companies do rely on foreign labour for manual jobs such as machinists.